yohanestedy/yohanestedy/README.md

-## Hi there, 👋 I'm Yohanes Tedy.
+## Hi there 👋

-> An Programmer ❤️
+> Hey there!
+I'm Yohanes Tedy, a Full Stack Web Developer with a hobby of turning ideas into code.

+Never stop learning, Always up for a new challenge - want to hire me?
+Hit me up!

 ## 🚀 Technology